Office Bearers

 Lower North Island Regional Hub Representative

-My research focuses on intersecting areas of health, ageing and immigration.
-I integrate life course approaches and acculturation theory with critical gerontology and am interested in the social and cultural determinants of health and wellbeing.
+Her research focuses on intersecting areas of health, ageing and immigration.
+Agnes integrates life course approaches and acculturation theory with critical gerontology and she is interested in the social and cultural determinants of health and wellbeing.

 Dr Lara Vlietstra